Leo-Corbel/Cordis/README.md

 This program includes several steps.
 Feel free to pick and choose the elements that interest you:

-1 - Import & Concat European Framework-programs datasets from Cordis/ EU open data portal
+1 - Import & Concat European Framework-programs datasets from Cordis/ EU open data portal : exemple with FP6

+2 - Import & Concat all FPs

-2 - Geographical study : convert adresses into geodatas
+* - Bonus : convert adresses into geodatas for Geographical study

 3 - Graphical study (1) : from database to nodes & edges